webpapaya/fhs-slides/master_8_localisation.md

 ----
 # i18n definition
-> Internationalization is the design and development of a product, application or document content that enables easy localization for target audiences that vary in culture, region, or language. **(W3C)**
+> Internationalisation is the design and development of a product, application or document content that enables easy localisation for target audiences that vary in culture, region, or language. **(W3C)**

 ----
 # i18n
-- Process of designing apps which can be localized later
+- Process of designing apps which can be localised later
   - use UTF-8 as encoding instead of latin-1
-  - handling timestamps accross different timezones
+  - handling timestamps across different timezones

 ----
 # l10n definition
-> Localization refers to the adaptation of a product, application or document content to meet the language, cultural and other requirements of a specific target market (a locale). **(W3C)**
+> Localisation refers to the adaptation of a product, application or document content to meet the language, cultural and other requirements of a specific target market (a locale). **(W3C)**

 ----
 # l10n
 - Localisation might contain:
-  - Formating (datetime/numeric/... values)
+  - Formatting (datetime/numeric/... values)
   - Graphics which might be inappropriate in a given culture
   - Changes due to legal requirements
     - eg. a VAT-ID is required in certain countries on purchase